bobbybudnick/SFS-Infrastructure/README.md

 You do not want to be wondering if your last 2 computers will keep running when most of your power sources have failed and there is a twister outside.
 Switch layout document showing ports and roles
-Map document showing hosts ip and hostname
+Map document showing host IP and hostname
-WAN info document such as static ip and netmask
+WAN info document such as static IP and netmask
 Credentials document with service login details

 **Forbidden Tomes**
 There are certain documents that for reasons of security and practicality will be unique for every network.
 Some listed here will be sanitized examples that absolutely must be edited with custom credentials.
 Some examples displayed here will be unique to the network but non-confidential.
 1.recorder
 2.server redundancy 3
 3.sms.py
 4.streamconfig
 5.streamlauncher
 6.vnc server
 7.worker 1
 8.worker 2
 Remember to edit the passcodes in these files.

 **Fruits of the Quiltmaker**